Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 ![Ollama Page](./images/ollama-page.png)

 **[Ollama](https://ollama.com/)** presents itself as an open-source solution, offering a transparent and modifiable platform.
-The Mistral 7B model has 7 billion parameters and is designed to be effective, efficient in terms of cost and scalability, unlike OpenAI's proprietary model.
+The Mistral 7B model has 7 billion parameters and is designed to be effective, efficient in terms of cost and scability.

 Ollama's openness encourages innovation and collaboration within the developer community.
 Users can adapt the model to their specific needs, experiment with innovative ideas, or integrate the model in ways that proprietary services might not allow.